sogaiu/ts-playground-setup/README.md

 ### Limits

-This probably won't work for grammars that depend on other grammars either (e.g. tree-sitter-cpp).
+This probably won't work for grammars that depend on other grammars (e.g. tree-sitter-cpp).

-This may also not work if the repository url doesn't end in something like `tree-sitter-<name>`.
+This may not work if the repository url doesn't end in something like `tree-sitter-<name>`.

 ## Footnotes